-Man accused of being ‘Golden State Killer’ expected to plead guilty
+Man accused of being ‘Golden State Killer’ pleads guilty to 13 murders

 The team then found a common ancestor between the relatives and the killer and created family trees down to the present day.
 One of the forking branches contained DeAngelo.

 Investigators trailed DeAngelo before scooping up something he discarded that contained his DNA.
 That was tested against the DNA recovered from the crime scene and it produced a match, Holes said.
-DeAngelo was arrested in April 2018.
+DeAngelo was soon arrested.

-“Everything else up to this time had failed,” Paul Holes told The Post in 2018.
-“For 44 years, law enforcement has been trying to solve this case.
-No other case has had more resources poured into it in the history of California.
-I was just stunned.”

-District attorneys and family members of victims are scheduled to hold a news conference after the plea hearing around 6 p.m.
-Eastern time.